olegmrzv/olegmrzv/README.md

 - 🤝 I’m looking for help with ...
 -->

-- 📝 I regulary write articles on Russian **https://olegmorozov.dev/**
+- 📝 I regulary write articles in Russian **https://olegmorozov.dev/**

 - 📫 How to reach me **https://t.me/olegmrzv**